Links in italics refer to other terms in this Glossary. Links in boldface refer to the bibliography.

 Because altitude is the coordinate affected by refraction, it's usual to distinguish between apparent altitude (the observed quantity, affected by atmospheric refraction) and true or geometric altitude (where an object would appear without the effect of refraction).

-ASTRONOMICAL REFRACTION: The displacements of astronomical objects by atmospheric refraction.
-The effect is about a minute of arc at 45° from the zenith, and increases roughly with the tangent of the zenith distance ; at the horizon, it is typically about half a degree, and quite variable.
+ASTRONOMICAL REFRACTION: The displacements of astronomical objects by atmospheric refraction .
+Near sea level, the effect is about a minute of arc at 45° from the zenith , and increases roughly with the tangent of the zenith distance ; at the horizon, it is typically about half a degree, and quite variable.
 These effects are many orders of magnitude larger than the accuracy of the best astronomical position measurements, and so large that the mountings of most astronomical telescopes are adjusted to minimize the effects of refraction.
-See also terrestrial refraction.
+See also terrestrial refraction .

 BOUNDARY LAYER METEOROLOGY is the name of the discipline that studies atmospheric boundary layers, as well as the name of a leading journal in this field.